Michigan Alumni Travel Safety and Cancellation Policies

 • Cleaning: In addition to normal cleaning procedures, improved and enhanced measures are being developed.
 This includes hotels, motorcoaches, and more.

-• Cruise experience: All travelers will have their temperature taken prior to boarding, and passports will be examined to ensure high-risk countries have not been visited recently.
-Cleaning protocols have been expanded and state-of-the-art air filtration systems installed.
+• Cruise experience: Cleaning protocols have been expanded and state-of-the-art air filtration systems installed.

 • 24/7 support: Along with your tour director, you will have 24/7 access to the tour’s operations and guest services teams to assist with any needs.
 In addition, travel insurance can provide an extra layer of protection.